docker/docs/docker-for-windows/install.md

 Congratulations!
 You are now successfully running Docker Desktop on Windows.

-If you skipped or would like to run/re-run the tutorial, use the `Learn` item on the menu for Docker Desktop.
+If you would like to rerun the tutorial, go to the Docker Desktop menu and select **Learn**.

 ## Uninstall Docker Desktop